CurveBending/CurveBending.github.io/_posts/2025-01-14-Are We in a Nuclear Renaissance?.md

 Nuclear energy is making a comeback.
 From project announcements to capital raises, new headlines around nuclear seem to be rolling in every week.
 Shuttered plants, including [Three Mile Island](https://www.npr.org/2024/09/20/nx-s1-5120581/three-mile-island-nuclear-power-plant-microsoft-ai) and [Palisades](https://michiganadvance.com/2024/11/13/palisades-nuclear-plant-along-lake-michigan-plans-for-a-2025-comeback-a-1st-in-the-u-s/), are set to re-open.
 About-to-expire permits for operating existing plants such as [Diablo](https://www.world-nuclear-news.org/Articles/Regulator-accepts-Diablo-Canyon-licence-renewal-ap) are getting extended.
 Incumbents such as Westinghouse are venturing into the advanced nuclear reactor space.
 Nuclear startups, including Kairos Power, X-Energy, Oklo, TerraPower, NuScale, Commonwealth, and Nano, are announcing new commercial interests one after another.
 Innovations are pressing ahead, including earth-shot solutions focused on reactor design and fuel use, as well as the ultimate moon-shot idea of unlocking fusion.

-Behind all these are the rising energy demand and capital support from all directions: from Tech companies, including Amazon, Microsoft, Google, and Meta, to power their data centers; from governments who are increasingly warming up to nuclear energy for both energy sufficiency and security; and from venture capitalists who are infinitely optimistic technologists who have been cheering for nuclear energy all along.
+Support is piling in from all directions: from Tech companies, including Amazon, Microsoft, Google, and Meta, who hope to power their data centers with nuclear; from governments who are increasingly warming up to nuclear energy for both energy sufficiency and security; and from venture capitalists who are infinitely optimistic technologists who have been cheering for nuclear energy all along.

-**What's Driving the Tide**
+### **What's Driving the Change**

 The recent trend stands in sharp contrast with the decades-long winter following the Three Mile Island and Chernobyl accidents in the '70s-'80s.
-For over two decades, the industry was put on a pause, with only one new plant (Vogtle) developed which went into operation in 2023.
+For over two decades, the industry was put on pause, with only one new plant (Vogtle) developed, which went into operation in 2023.
 The total nuclear capacity in the US went down [from over 100GW in the 80s to 95GW](https://www.eia.gov/energyexplained/nuclear/us-nuclear-industry.php) in 2022.
 Even amid increasing climate awareness and calls for clean energy, nuclear remained sidelined until recently.

 The sentiment has drastically turned for the following three reasons.